Tai1212/FlightsProject/README.md

 * AI-Powered Insights: Using advanced machine learning models to identify key factors influencing flight costs.
 * Automation with Selenium: Automated a system that simulates a person selecting their desired flight to fetch data directly from expedia.com, streamlining the data collection process.

-This project combines data analysis, machine learning, andweb automation to deliver a robust solution for forecasting flight prices.
+This project combines data analysis, machine learning, and web automation to deliver a robust solution for analyzing the factors that influence flight prices.
 It demonstrates a strong understanding of end-to-end AI model development, from data collection to prediction, making it applicable to real-world scenarios in travel and e-commerce.

 ## Architecture
 ![](docs/layered_data_flow.png)